Phra Phong Chan Loi BE2460 Wat Khu Salot Luang Phor Parn Wat Bang Nom Kho

 Ritual Chronology & Consecration

-• Canonical Pali chant cycles and invocations at Wat Khu Salot
+• Chant cycles and invocations performed at Wat Khu Salot within the lineage context stated in the notes

 Distribution, Enshrinement & Survival